ghezel1995/mern-shop/README.md

 # 🏪 MERN Shop E-Commerce App

 This project is a Full-Stack E-Commerce Application built using the MERN stack (MongoDB, Express.js, React.js, Node.js).
 It simulates a real-world webshop with essential features like user authentication, product management, shopping cart functionality, order management, and an admin dashboard.
+(This project is containerized using Docker.)

 ---